thingsboard/thingsboard.github.io/docs/iot-gateway/integration-with-aws-iot.md

 Now it's time to configure Thingsboard **IoT Gateway** to connect to your **AWS IoT** broker.

-Configuration of the brokers is located in **mqtt-config.json** file.
+The configuration of the brokers is located in **mqtt-config.json** file.

 You should update it using next values: